Office Location: Ketchum 164

 B.A., University of Arizona, Tucson - Anthropology, 2003

-Clint Carroll is Assistant Professor of Ethnic Studies at the University of Colorado-Boulder.
-He received his doctorate from the University of California-Berkeley in Environmental Science, Policy, and Management, and his bachelor’s degree from the University of Arizona in Anthropology, with a minor in American Indian Studies.
-A citizen of the Cherokee Nation, his work with Cherokee government officials and rural communities in northeastern Oklahoma centers on how tribal natural resource management is informed by traditional forms of decision-making and local environmental knowledge.
-His first book, Roots of Our Renewal: Ethnobotany and Cherokee Environmental Governance (published in 2015 by the University of Minnesota Press), is an historical and ethnographic account of this work since 2004.
+Clint Carroll is Associate Professor of Ethnic Studies at the University of Colorado Boulder.
+He received his doctorate from the University of California Berkeley in Environmental Science, Policy, and Management, and his bachelor’s degree from the University of Arizona in Anthropology, with a minor in American Indian Studies.
+A citizen of the Cherokee Nation, he works closely with Cherokee people in Oklahoma on issues of land conservation and the perpetuation of land-based knowledge and ways of life.
+His book, Roots of Our Renewal: Ethnobotany and Cherokee Environmental Governance (2015, University of Minnesota Press), explores how tribal natural resource managers navigate the material and structural conditions of settler colonialism, as well as how recent efforts in cultural revitalization are informing such practices through traditional forms of decision-making and local environmental knowledge.

 Dr. Carroll has received fellowships from the Ford Foundation, the Udall Foundation, the U.S. Environmental Protection Agency, and the National Science Foundation.
 He was also a 2014-2016 Fellow of the Native Investigator Development Program, funded by the National Institutes of Health.
-His work has been published in Ethnohistory, Geoforum, Environmental Research, and two edited collections.
+His work has been published in Ethnohistory, Geoforum, Environmental Research, EcoHealth, and numerous edited collections.
 He is an active member of the Native American and Indigenous Studies Association and the Society for Applied Anthropology.
+Dr. Carroll currently co-edits the Cambridge University Press series, Elements in Indigenous Environmental Research with Joy Porter (University of Hull) and Dina Gilio-Whitaker (California State University San Marcos).
+He also serves on the editorial boards for Cultural Anthropology and Environment and Society.
+He is a board member for Indigenous Education, Inc. (home of the Cobell Scholarship) and was recently elected to the Denver Botanic Gardens Board of Trustees (2022-2025).

-From 2017 to 2022, I will be continuing my work in the Cherokee Nation on a project funded by a National Science Foundation Early Career Award.
-The work will entail the development of a land education program for five Cherokee undergraduate students and a research investigation into Cherokee access to wild plants in northeastern Oklahoma.
-Through this integrated education and community-based research project, we seek to formulate lasting methods for perpetuating Cherokee land-based knowledge and to better understand how Cherokee people are negotiating access to resources due to complex land ownership patterns and the impact of shifting climate conditions on plant habitats.
-We hope that the results of the research will inform advancements in community-based local ecosystem management and tribal land conservation strategies.
+In my current work, funded by a National Science Foundation Early Career Award, I co-direct with a group of elders and wisdom-keepers a land education program for five Cherokee students; I also serve as Principal Investigator on our study about Cherokee plant gathering access in rural northeastern Oklahoma.
+Through this integrated education and community-based research project, the elders, students, and I seek to formulate lasting methods for maintaining Cherokee land-based knowledge and to better understand how Cherokee people are negotiating access to land due to complex ownership patterns and the impact of shifting climate conditions.
+We hope that the results of the research will inform advancements in community-defined and -directed local ecosystem stewardship and tribal land conservation strategies.
 For more information, visit the Project Blog.
+[Last updated Nov 2019]

 Carroll, Clint.
 2015.
 Roots of Our Renewal: Ethnobotany and Cherokee Environmental Governance.
 Minneapolis: University of Minnesota Press.